3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_01/culture/the-tooling-of-wdi.md

 There are five channels we'll use:

+- `atl-wdi10-classroom`
-- `#atl-wdi10-classroom`
+- `atl-wdi10-debugging`
-- `#atl-wdi10-debugging`
+- `atl-wdi10-outcomes`
-- `#atl-wdi10-outcomes`
+- `atl-wdi10-partytime`
-- `#atl-wdi10-partytime`
+- `atl-wdi10-parkinglot`
-- `#atl-wdi10-parkinglot`
+- `atl-wdi10-resources`

-1. We'll run our lessons in the `#wdi-10-atl-classroom` channel.
+1. We'll run our lessons in the `atl-wdi10-classroom` channel.
 After class, the TA will come online in this channel.
-2. The `#wdi-10-atl-debugging` channel is probably the most important channel of the four.
+2. The `atl-wdi10-debugging` channel is probably the most important channel of the four.
 Throughout this course, whether it's during class, during homework, late-late at night, on the weekends, whenever, you're going to run into errors in your code.
-3. `#wdi-10-atl-outcomes` will be where your outcomes lessons happen with Coach Seth and Coach Eric.
+3. `atl-wdi10-outcomes` will be where your outcomes lessons happen with  Larissa.
-4. The `#wdi-10-atl-partytime` channel is for all non-class related conversations to occur.
+4. The `atl-wdi10-partytime` channel is for all non-class related conversations to occur.
-5. The `#wdi-10-atl-parkinglot` channel is for class-related conversations that are more in-depth than class time allows for.
+5. The `atl-wdi10-parkinglot` channel is for class-related conversations that are more in-depth than class time allows for.
+6. The `atl-wdi10-resources` channel is for any resources that you find.
+You can add any resources that you find into this channel, and they will all be exported for you at the end of the class.
+This will be the only public channel.

-#### `#atl-wdi10-debugging` channel
+#### `atl-wdi10-debugging` channel

 Debugging and learning how to read and work toward solving errors is one of the most important skills you will learn during this course.
 It's a skill you'll need to practice and hone constantly.

-The `#atl-wdi10-debugging` channel will help facilitate this.
+The `atl-wdi10-debugging` channel will help facilitate this.

 When you encounter an error that you can't solve or are stuck on you'll create a `Bug Report` and post it to the debugging channel.
 Once you've posted it an instructor and eventually, your classmates will be able to help you find a solution to your problem.